Nakamal: Nakamal as kava bars

-The nakamals most prominent function nowadays is as a place for the preparation and drinking of kava.
+The nakamal’s most prominent function nowadays is as a place for the preparation and drinking of kava.
 In urban Vanuatu, and in neighbouring New Caledonia, the term nakamal may be used for a kava bar where the drink is sold, although in rural Vanuatu a traditional nakamal (where kava preparation is a communal activity and money does not usually change hands) is distinct from a kava bar.

 An urban nakamal or kava bar at which kava is available for sale is advertised by a coloured light displayed at the entrance.